alchemyplatform/alchemy-sdk-js/README.md

 > :warning: **WARNING:** The `@alch/alchemy-sdk` package is now deprecated as of the v2.0.0 release.
 Please use the `alchemy-sdk` package instead.
 Note that upgrading from v1 to v2 will be a breaking change.
 See the changelog for full details.

-To upgrade to v2.0.0 from v1.X.X, simply run one of the following:
+To upgrade to v2.0.0 from v1.X.X, simply run the following in your project root:

 ```
 npm uninstall @alch/alchemy-sdk
 npm install alchemy-sdk@latest
 ```

 > 🙋‍♀️ **FEATURE REQUESTS:** We'd love your thoughts on what would improve your web3 dev process the most!
-If you have 5 minutes, tell us what you want at our [Feature Request feedback form](https://alchemyapi.typeform.com/sdk-feedback) and we'd love to build it for you:
+If you have 5 minutes, tell us what you want at our [Feature Request feedback form](https://alchemyapi.typeform.com/sdk-feedback), and we'd love to build it for you:

 ## Getting started